-‘Linking Lifetimes’ will be working in Praze-an-Beeble for a year, holding a series of events and workshops that will enable an exchange of stories between children and adults.
+This exciting Storylines project explored how primary schools can benefit from a deeper involvement with the wider community.
+It provided new opportunities to enrich the lives of both young and old community members.
+The intergenerational project ran in Praze-an-Beeble for a year, holding a series of events and workshops that enabled an exchange of stories between children and adults.
 We all have stories and so they are a wonderful way of nurturing new relationships, breaking down barriers and encouraging empathy, respect and understanding between generations.

-The project will end with a community celebration in Summer 2016, bringing together all the material produced by both children and adults.
-There will also be food, music and games.
+As part of the project the community designed and produced a collaborative artwork.
+This shared some the gathered stories and remains in the community as a celebration of those involved.
+The intergenerational project concluded with a community celebration in Summer 2016, bringing together all the material produced by both children and adults and including food, music and games.